UniMath/agda-unimath/src/metric-spaces/metric-quotients-of-pseudometric-spaces.lagda.md

           ( metric-quotient-Pseudometric-Space M)))
 ```

-### Induced short function from the quotient metric space into a metric space
+### The induced short function from the quotient metric space into a metric space

 ```agda
 module _